 Heiderand in Dresden-Bühlau: New star restaurant conquers the palate!

-Dresden-Bühlau, Deutschland - The "Heiderand" restaurant in Dresden-Bühlau managed to secure a prestigious Michelin star.
-According to Radio Leipzig it is the latest member of the exquisite circle of star restaurants in Saxony.
-Now there are a total of nine such restaurants in the state that have been awarded for their extraordinary culinary services.
+The “Heiderand” restaurant in Dresden-Bühlau has managed to secure a prestigious Michelin star.
+Loud Radio Leipzig it is the newest member of the select circle of star restaurants in Saxony.
+There are now a total of nine such restaurants in the state that have been recognized for their exceptional culinary achievements.

-The culinary landscape of Saxony is enriched by the "Heiderand", which now exists in addition to established facilities such as the "Elements" and "pleasure studio" in Dresden as well as the "Frieda", "Stadtpfeiffer" and "Kuultivo" in Leipzig.
-The "Atelier Sanssouci" in Radebeul, the "St. Andreas" in Aue-Bad Schlema and the "Juwel" in the hotel "Bei Schumann" in Schirgiswalde-Kirschau are also among the stars of the region.
+The culinary landscape of Saxony is enriched by the “Heiderand”, which now exists alongside established establishments such as the “Elements” and “Genuss-Atelier” in Dresden and the “Frieda”, “Stadtpfeiffer” and “Kuultivo” in Leipzig.
+The “Atelier Sanssouci” in Radebeul, the “St. Andreas” in Aue-Bad Schlema and the “Juwel” in the Hotel “Bei Schumann” in Schirgiswalde-Kirschau are also among the star winners in the region.

-The "Heiderand" is now the fourth generation of Martin Walther, whose great-grandparents opened the restaurant in 1904 as a café.
-In 2020 Walther took over the restaurant and switched it to modern gourmet art, with the focus on fresh, regionality and local vegetables.
-"We are constantly working on improving the quality of our dishes and offering guests an unforgettable experience," said Walther to mdr .
+The “Heiderand” is now run by the fourth generation of Martin Walther, whose great-great-grandparents opened the restaurant as a café in 1904.
+In 2020, Walther took over the restaurant and converted it to modern gourmet art, with a focus on freshness, regionality and local vegetables.
+“We are constantly working to improve the quality of our dishes and offer guests an unforgettable experience,” Walther said MDR.

-In addition to the Michelin star, the catering scene is also recognized by the restaurant guide "Gault & Millau".
-Here, outstanding chefs and restaurants are awarded hoods.
-The Gault & Millau is considered one of the most important gourmet leaders in Germany and also focuses on quality and creativity in gastronomy.
+In addition to the Michelin star, the gastronomy scene is also recognized by the “Gault & Millau” restaurant guide.
+Outstanding chefs and restaurants are awarded toques here.
+Gault & Millau is considered one of the most important gourmet guides in Germany and also focuses on quality and creativity in gastronomy.

-The award of the "Heiderand" is not only a personal triumph for Martin Walther and his team, but also a further proof of the aspiring gourmet scene in Saxony.
-"We are pleased to be part of this impressive restaurant culture and continue the tradition of upscale gastronomy in Dresden," says Walther.
-With the Michelin star, the "Heiderand" gains excellent visibility and now moves more gourmets to the Saxon capital.
+The “Heiderand” award is not only a personal triumph for Martin Walther and his team, but further proof of the up-and-coming gourmet scene in Saxony.
+“We are pleased to be part of this impressive restaurant culture and to continue the tradition of fine dining in Dresden,” says Walther.
+With the Michelin star, the “Heiderand” has gained excellent visibility and is now attracting even more gourmets to the Saxon state capital.